 Huge job opportunities - Demand is high for data scientists, so when you add in the fact that there's a severe scarcity of them, it becomes clear this skill shortage presents an excellent opportunity for ambitious and talented individuals.

 A scarcity of alternatives - The skills required for data science do not cross over significantly with other disciplines, thus few specialists are seeking to switch from other professions.
-For example, certain employers need finance and accounting individuals who have the skills to mine and extract data and spot big data trends, however typical applicants in these fields are not skilled in these subjects.

 Exciting employment opportunity - Human behaviour, which is the main focus for data scientists, is a fascinating subject.
 From designing a chatbot to analyzing user experience on the internet, those working in this field contribute to one of the century's most important and exciting endeavors.

 Rapidly growing field - With the rising number of sensors, computing capacity, and insight-extraction techniques, data science is a burgeoning field that shows no signs of slowing down.
-Plus, the range of tasks involved are wide and varied.
-Data scientists can be doing anything from undertaking research and analysis, to finding answers to problems, to assisting an organisation in making quantitative educated decisions.